 Drinking too much can weaken your immune system, making your body a much easier target for disease.
 Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink too much.
 Drinking a lot on a single occasion slows your body’s ability to ward off infections – even up to 24 hours after getting drunk (3).

 If you do choose to drink, moderate drinking is defined as up to 1 drink per day for women and up to 2 drinks per day for men (4).
 If consumed at all, alcohol intake should be limited to this amount (5).

 People who should avoid alcohol completely include those who:

 - Plan to drive a vehicle or operate machinery

 - Take medications that interact with alcohol

 - Have a medical condition that alcohol can aggravate

 - Are pregnant or trying to become pregnant (4)

-- This material has been reproduced from the World Cancer Research Fund/American Institute for Cancer Research.
+- This material has been reproduced with permission from the World Cancer Research Fund/American Institute for Cancer Research.
 Diet Nutrition, Physical Activity and Cancer: A Global Perspective.
 Continuous Update Project Expert Report 2018.
 Available at dietandcancerreport.org